jkordek1/FarmingGame/README.md

 ![IRL](https://github.com/user-attachments/assets/e725a37f-8255-4fd5-af57-f00499a43b76)

 ## PCB
-There is a big donut shaped PCB that contains all SMD and THD componentes.
+There is a donut shaped PCB that contains microcontroller, all SMD and THD componentes.

 ## Enclosure
 The enclosure is composed of three distinct sections: an upper orange section, and middle and lower sections, both in white.
 Aside from that, there are also three buttons in four different colors used for menu control.
 There is also a 3D-printed piece that represents four soil spots for each player.